dslamont/IWOMM-Blog/content/posts/2020/07/JsonStorage-Part-3.md

     }
 }
 ```
-This produces the following output showing the <tt>TestEnum</tt> in a more human friendly way.
+This produces the following output showing the <tt>TestEnum</tt> in a more human friendly manner.

 ``` json {hl_lines=[4],linenostart=1}
 {